sagar1024/MultiverseChess/README.md

 ## Inspiration

 Chess has always been about strategy and foresight.
-With Multiverse Chess, every move explores what could have been—making chess not just a game of skill, but of infinite imagination.
+With Multiverse Chess, every move explores what could have been - making chess not just a game of skill, but of infinite imagination.